Jeevan-04/Invariant/README.md

 # Invariant: A Causality-Bound Execution Kernel for Large Language Models

 **Abstract**
 Current AI safety approaches rely on *probabilistic alignment*—training models to "refuse" harmful requests.
 This approach is brittle; it fails when models hallucinate, are jailbroken, or simply drift. **Invariant** proposes a deterministic alternative: an **Execution Kernel**.
-By intercepting the token stream at the C++ level, Invariant treats the AI model as an untrusted compute unit, enforcing constraints *architecturally* rather than semantically.
+By intercepting the token stream at the **native enforcement boundary**, Invariant treats the AI model as an untrusted compute unit, enforcing constraints *architecturally* rather than semantically.
 This system produces a cryptographically signed "Proof of Execution" for every interaction, moving AI accountability from "trust" to "verification".

 ---